 A car accident usually leaves you with injuries, some minor and others serious.
 In fact, the National Highway Traffic Safety Administration (NHTSA) reported nearly 2 million injuries from car accidents in 2017.
 About 80,000 of those injuries occurred in Illinois.
 Some of those accidents result in injuries that cause chronic pain that lasts for a long period of time.
-If you’ve been in a car accident in Chicago that resulted in chronic pain, you should seek compensation for your injuries and suffering.
+If you’ve been in a car crash in Chicago that resulted in chronic pain, you should seek compensation for your injuries and suffering.

 What Is Chronic Pain?